mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

   ```

   :::warning
-  These changes only apply to the new picker.
+  These changes only apply to the new pickers.
   The legacy pickers keep the `CalendarOrClockPicker` internal component until there removal.

   For more information about those new pickers, take a look at the [New picker components](#new-picker-components) section